 Old Family Recipe

-What else is there to do on a cold, wintry Saturday afternoon but make some old fashioned tea cakes))) It has been a while since I made them, but they call for pretty basic ingredients so I knew my pantry could handle it))
+What else is there to do on a lazy Saturday afternoon but make some old fashioned tea cakes))) It has been a while since I made them, but they call for pretty basic ingredients so I knew my pantry could handle it))

 The only thing I didn’t have was enough self-rising flour.
 I had plain so I had to add baking powder and salt.
 The measurements for how much baking powder and salt are all over the place!
 But I settled on 1 1/2 tsp of baking powder and 1/4 tsp of salt per cup of plain flour.